The Cedar River, looking downstream, as it flows west past the Herzman Levee.

 The Herzman Project area contains two important flood protection facilities: the Herzman Levee, which extends 800 feet along the right bank, and the Cedar River Trail 2 (CRT2) Revetment, extending 500 feet along the left bank (see map, below).
 The Herzman Levee reduces risks due to channel migration for SE Jones Road and for several homes landward of the levee.
 The CRT2 Revetment provides protection for State Route 169 (SR 169), the Cedar River Trail, and underground utilities.

-The Herzman Project is located along the left and right banks of the Cedar River between Renton and Maple Valley, approximately 4 miles east of the I-405/SR 169 interchange in unincorporated King County.
+The Herzman Project is located along the left and right banks of the Cedar River between Renton and Maple Valley, approximately four miles east of the I-405/SR 169 interchange in unincorporated King County.
 It is adjacent to the

 Planning and Alternatives Selection

 May 2017 to November 2018

 The Cedar River flows directly towards the Cedar River Trail and SR 169, as shown here.